Buchanan Farmer’s Market celebrates young entrepreneurs - Leader Publications

 Equally as excited were the young entrepreneurs showcased at the market.
 Some sold baked goods, while others sold crafts, while others still sold lemonade.
 Some participants donated proceeds to charity, while others looked to learn more about the business trade.

 From Niles, Lexi Troup, 13, sold picture frames.
-Making picture frames was a skill she learned at the Niles STEAM Room after an American Electric Power grant allowed her to take part in an educational course on entrepreneurship provided seed money for her to get her business off the ground.
+Making picture frames was a skill she learned at the Niles STEAM Room after an American Electric Power grant allowed her to take part in an educational course on entrepreneurship and provided seed money for her to get her business off the ground.

 “I’m excited to be here,” she said.
 “It feels like it has gone by really fast.”

-Sarah Brackett, Lilly Brackett, Katie Ferrell sold baked goods for Beacon’s Children’s hospital.
+Sarah Brackett, Lilly Brackett and Katie Ferrell sold baked goods for Beacon’s Children’s hospital.
 The Bracketts had spent time in the NICU as infants and wanted to give back to a place that helped them and continues to help countless children.

 “It’s the right thing to do,” Sarah Brackett said.